electron/electronjs.org-old/data/blog/2020-season-of-docs.md

 date: '2020-05-21'
 ---

-Electron is proud to be participating in the second edition Google Season of Docs initiative, which pairs mentors from open source organizations with technical writers to improve project documentation.
+Electron is proud to be participating in the second edition of Google's Season of Docs initiative, which pairs mentors from open source organizations with technical writers to improve project documentation.

 ---